A revolution is shaping desks and drawing boards across the world. During the last 20 years, the workforce has drastically changed.

 5 Trends Changing The Nature of Work

-There are several key trends that are key drivers to the evolution of today's way of working.
+There are several key trends that are the main drivers of the evolution of today's way of working.

 1. AI And Automation